Choosing a Dance School!

 - Qualifications.
 Every dance teacher should be qualified with a recognised body or have a higher qualification (degree) in the arts.
 The most well known UK dance societies are Royal Academy of Dance (RAD), Imperial Society of Teachers of Dancing (ISTD), International Dance Teachers Association (IDTA) and British Ballet Organisation (BBO), but there are also many more!
 Societies differ in the way they accredit teachers and in their syllabi which your children learn.
-(At JC Dance our teachers are RAD, ISTD or IDTA qualified and some are also degree level educated.
-We are an RAD Ballet and ISTD Modern & Tap school)
+(We are an RAD Ballet and ISTD Modern & Tap school)

 - Exams.
 If your teachers are qualified with a dance organisation they will be able to enter children for exams (providing they maintain their membership payments and CPD requirements) Not all school choose to offer this and some may run exam sessions every year or every term.
 Schools also vary in the amount of extra lessons children are required to attend in the run up to an exam session.
 (At JC Dance we generally have one ballet and one Modern & Tap session per year.
 Children on average take an exam every two years, although this can vary, and this blog explains more about dance exams).